 The aircraft was later discovered in 1976, during the long hot Summer which revealed the Spitfire due to low river levels on farmland near Kirklevington, Cleveland.
 Peter Monk oversaw the complex project in which the engine was refurbished by specialists in Gloucestershire and the airframe restored by craftsmen on the Isle of Wight.
 Previously owned and restored by Peter Monk (The Spitfire Company) based at Biggin Hill Heritage Hangar.
 First post-restoration flight took place on 9th March 2012 and flown by Paul Bonhomme (Display & Red Bull racing pilot).
 X4650 (KL-A) is currently in 1940, 54Sqn markings.
 Sold to Dan & Tom Friedkin of Chino, California, USA but currently resides at Biggin Hill.

-(photo by Nigel Key at the Duxford Flying Legends Airshow 2012.)
+(photo by Webmaster at the Duxford Flying Legends Airshow 2013.)

 Tom Kaplan & Simon Marsh (Mark One Partners LLC), IWM Duxford